NLnetLabs/krill-manual/source/upgrade.rst

 krillc parents update
 ^^^^^^^^^^^^^^^^^^^^^

-The 'update' command has been removed and is now folded in to `krillc parents add`.
+The :command:`update` command has been removed and is now folded in to :command:`krillc parents add`.

 krillc parents add
 ^^^^^^^^^^^^^^^^^^